MEDREG-REGULATORS

 It examines how Guarantees of Origin (GOs) support renewable energy traceability, green market integration, and cross-border power purchase agreements (PPAs) between the EU and Southern Mediterranean partners, while highlighting key challenges related to transparency, credibility, and regional interoperability.

 This short publication provides an overview of energy storage and the regulatory landscape across Mediterranean countries, ranging from minimal to supportive to advanced frameworks that facilitate the development of energy storage.
-The snapshot also highlights the technologies in use and the challenges faced by the sector.
-Finally, it offers recommendations to accelerate the deployment of energy storage.

 This one-page publication outlines the evolving energy landscape in the Mediterranean, reflecting the need for greener and more secure electricity grids.
 It highlights the growing electricity networks and cross-border integration, as well as the current state of regional interconnections.